Andreea Bălan: Dancing and return to dance music (2008–present)

 Bălan opted to participate in a dance pair in the third season of dance competition television show Dansez pentru tine, broadcast on PRO TV in the spring of 2007.
 The evolution of the dance pair through the competition was acclaimed by audiences and the jury.
 Bălan ultimately placed in third place.
 In the spring of 2008, the dance pair participated in the "League winners" season, dedicated to the best in the history of the competition.
 Bălan placed first place.
 Between the two seasons, she was selected to participate in the PRO TV international version of Dansez pentru tine, titled Dancing Around the World.
-The competition was held in Mexico, and Bălan participated alongside dance partner Petrişor Rudge, her partner during Dansez pentru tine.
+The competition was held in Mexico, and Bălan participated alongside dance partner Petrișor Ruge, her partner during Dansez pentru tine.
 The pair ultimately ranked in second place, enjoying great popularity among the Mexican public, and received a contract from EMI Music to record an album.
 Following her appearance on Dansez pentru tine, her career took her on the rise.

 Bălan was among the best-selling artists in Romania in terms of concerts from 2008 to present in both years, ranking in the top 3.
 As of 2011, Bălan has performed at more than 150 concerts.

 On 28 June 2009, Bălan released a new single titled "God".
 It was released exclusively on Kiss FM.
 "Trippin'", released in 2010, became one of Bălan's most popular singles released, as well as her first Top 40 hit in the Romanian Top 100 in five years.
 Bălan performed the song "Trippin'" in several events, including the final of Miss Universe Romania in 2010, and at the ninth edition of the Romanian Music Awards.
 The song contains elements of dance music combined with elements of popcorn, a musical style intensely broadcast on Romanian radio at the time of the song's release.

 The song "Like a Bunny" was released on 13 May 2011 on Bălan's YouTube account, with its music video presenting Bălan in a bathing suit, reminiscent of a Playboy Playmate.
 On 8 June 2011, Bălan released the song "Loving" in collaboration with Andra, Connect-R and Puya.
 In October 2011, Bălan mentioned that there is a chance of the reunion of Andrè, since they could not handle a solo career.
 In 2012, Bălan released the single "Money Love".
 Holds several shows including Dancing Show, Bunny Show, Beach Party and Christmas Party.
 In October 2012, Bălan released the twenty-fifth video of her musical career, "Mă doare fără tine".
 In August 2013, she released the song "Things U do 2 me" in collaboration with Mike Diamondz.
 Presently, Bălan consistently holds concerts around the country.

 In 2015 the artist was chosen by Disney to provide the Romanian singing voice of Esmeralda for the feature film The Hunchback of Notre Dame.